-The mysterious, lumbering bass and celli pizzicato that begins the second movement.
-Tempo andante. ma rubato. was limber, but tight, giving rise to a mythic, shape-shifting slow movement with beautifully tuned choirs of winds.
+The mysterious, lumbering bass and celli pizzicato that begins the second movement, Tempo andante, ma rubato, was limber, but tight, giving rise to a mythic, shape-shifting slow movement with beautifully tuned choirs of winds.
 The scherzo was indeed Vivacissimo, crisp and fleet, but running headlong into dangerous clouds.
-The contrasting Lento e suave passages revealed a windblown haze under a haunting, sinuous oboe solo, kept the suspense afloat, before rafter-shaking crescendo а arriving at the rousing, boundless Finale: Allegro moderato. which levitated on the wings of thrillingly virtuosic timpani plaving.
+The contrasting Lento e suave passages revealed a windblown haze under a haunting, sinuous oboe solo, kept the suspense afloat, before rafter-shaking crescendo a arriving at the rousing, boundless Finale: Allegro moderato. which levitated on the wings of thrillingly virtuosic timpani playing.